gdsc-jssstu/CipherBox/README.md

   - index.html        # Main HTML file for the web application
 - LICENSE             # License file
 ```
 - **crypto**: Contains JavaScript files for each algorithm.
 Each file must contain a function for Encryption and Decryption each.
 For eg. aes.js conatins aesEncrypt, aesDecrypt.
+Make 'n' number of files, The more the merrier
 - **app.js**: imports each function from the respective JavaScript file.

 <hr>